rawp-id/rawp-id/README.md

 ## 👨‍💻 About Me

 🚀 Tech Lead | 💻 Full-Stack Developer | 🧠 Innovator
-🎯 Founder & CEO at **Kriingg**

-I’m a passionate developer who enjoys building useful, scalable, and impactful digital products.
-I lead technical innovation at Kriingg, where we develop custom platforms, hybrid super apps, and technology solutions for modern businesses

 ## 🧠 Tech Stack & Tools I Use